+We are experienced at handling complex immigration matters for businesses of all types and sizes.
 Whether we are preparing an employment petition for a multinational corporation or assisting a small business, we are dedicated to doing everything right in our work.
-In the business immigration context, we represent companies and organizations in a variety of industries.
+We represent companies and organizations in a variety of industries.
 We use our expertise and experience with business immigration to carefully advise clients of their immigration options and we prepare strong petitions for approval.
-We have been outside immigration counsel to one of the largest and most-recognized non-profit organizations in the U.S. for many years and we assist employers of any size.
+We have been outside immigration counsel to one of the largest and most-recognized nonprofit organizations in the U.S. for many years and we value strong relationships with clients.

 H-1B Specialty Occupation

 The H-1B visa offers a path to lawful permanent residence in the U.S. If you are traveling to the United States for a professional job for a U.S. employer and you meet the qualifications, an H-1B visa may be suitable for you.